 Spaghetti Squash for White Noodles

 A great way to get a veggie into your spaghetti and meatball dish is to substitute spaghetti noodles with spaghetti squash.
 All you have to do is cut your squash in half, scrape out the seeds, roast in the oven for 20-30 minutes, and the noodles will fall out when you scrape with a fork.
-While 100% whole wheat pasta is fine, if you’re trying to lose weight, spaghetti squash is the perfect sub in this dish.
+While 100% whole wheat pasta is fine, if you’re trying to lose weight and need to eat fewer calories, spaghetti squash is the perfect sub in this dish.

 Greek Yogurt for Sour Cream, Heavy Cream, Mayo